 A: Common signs of burnout include chronic fatigue, insomnia, forgetfulness, impaired concentration, increased irritability, feelings of cynicism or detachment, and a decline in work performance.

-Q: Can burnout lead to depression?
+Q: Can physician burnout lead to depression?

-A: Yes, burnout can contribute to the development of depression.
+A: Yes, physician burnout can contribute to the development of depression.
 The prolonged stress and exhaustion associated with burnout can impact one’s mental health and contribute to the development of depressive symptoms.

 Q: How does burnout affect physical health?